vuetifyjs/vuetify/packages/docs/src/pages/en/components/snackbars.md

 ---
 meta:
   title: Snackbar component
   description: The snackbar component informs user of a process that your application has performed is will perform.
 It can be temporary and often contains actions.
+Timer will stop when user hovers over the snackbar.
   keywords: snackbars, vuetify snackbar component, vue snackbar component
 related:
   - /components/buttons/